makerdao/community/governance/polls/MIP9 Community Greenlight Poll - TCAD - August 17, 2020.md

    1: Yes (Greenlight)
    2: No (Defer)
 ---
-# Poll: MIP9 Community Greenlight Poll - TCAD (True CAD) - August 17, 2020
+# Poll: MIP9 Community Greenlight Poll - TCAD (TrueCAD) - August 17, 2020

 ## Description

-The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) which asks whether the asset TCAD (True CAD) should be prioritized for inclusion in the Maker Protocol by the [domain teams](https://github.com/makerdao/mips/blob/master/MIP7/mip7.md#mip7c2-the-current-domain-roles-list).
+The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) which asks whether the asset TCAD (TrueCAD) should be prioritized for inclusion in the Maker Protocol by the [domain teams](https://github.com/makerdao/mips/blob/master/MIP7/mip7.md#mip7c2-the-current-domain-roles-list).

-If greenlight votes exceed defer votes, this poll is to be taken as a signal to domain teams that MKR Token Holders have approved further domain work with the aim of adding TCAD (True CAD) as a collateral asset to the Maker Protocol.
+If greenlight votes exceed defer votes, this poll is to be taken as a signal to domain teams that MKR Token Holders have approved further domain work with the aim of adding TCAD (TrueCAD) as a collateral asset to the Maker Protocol.

 ## Review